Easy cycling trip on peaceful roads, cypress tree-lined country lanes and lovely bike paths

 |7 DAYS / 6 NIGHTS||From €590 per person sharing*

 *Discounts available for groups of 3 in triple room.
 Please enquire for prices.

 |BIKE RENTAL||If you don’t bring your own, you can rent a bicycle from us.
 You will find it waiting for you in the Hotel’s storage room, fitted to your requirements.
 Our adult hybrid-bikes are provided with comfortable seats, reliable components, 21 gears and Shimano Alivio components.
 All bikes are cleaned and overhauled before delivery.

-All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as luggage pannier attachments at the rear and 1 rear side bag per bike, 1 front bag and map compartment, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
+All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as luggage pannier attachments at the rear, 1 front bag and map compartment, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
 One of every 2 bikes has a KM distance counter.

 PRICES FOR 5-DAY BIKE RENTAL